Best Time to Visit Kenya

-The best wildlife viewing months in Kenya are during the dry season which goes from late June to October.
-However, wildlife viewing is good all-year-round but can differ for some national parks.
-Kenya's long dry season is from July to September which also includes the Great Migration of wildebeest and zebra.
+The best wildlife viewing months in Kenya are during the dry seasons which go from late June to October and from December to March.
+However, wildlife viewing is good all year round but can differ for some national parks.
+Kenya's long dry season also includes the Great Migration of wildebeest and zebra.
 This is a very popular time to be in Kenya.
 The wildebeest migration usually reaches the Masai Mara in July and remains until October when they move back to the Serengeti in Tanzania.
-The other dry season is from late December to mid-March.
-Wildlife is easier to spot because the bush is less dense and animals gather around waterholes and rivers.
+Wildlife is easier to spot during the dry seasons because the bush is less dense and animals gather around waterholes and rivers.

 |Nairobi||26 C/79 F||25 C/77 F||23 C/73 F||23 C/73 F||27 C/81 F|

 |Mombasa||31 C/88 F||30 C/86 F||27 C/81 F||27 C/81 F||29 C/84 F|